The previous chapter may be found here.

 Paleotopographic map of Arroyo Penasco Group

 The red areas are known to be shallow marine environments during the Mississippian.
 The green area areas that must have been above water during or shortly after the Mississippian.
 Everywhere else is unknown.
-Pretty patchy.
+This gives us a rather patchy picture of what took place.
 We'll see better examples with other formations later in the book.

 We do have another clue that most exposures of the Arroyo Peñasco